 Tanzania Safari Holidays

-The southern parks include: Selous Game Reserve, Ruaha, Saadani, Mikumi and Udzungwa National Parks
+The southern parks of Tanzania: Selous Game Reserve, Ruaha, Saadani, Mikumi and Udzungwa

-The southern park have, spectacular scenery – some of the best Tanzania safari guides that really know their stuff.
-They are permanent members of staff at the various lodges and can guide you with grace, expertise and a lot of laughs as well.
+The southern park have spectacular scenery – some of the best Tanzania safari guides who really know their stuff.
+They will guide you with grace, expertise and a lot of laughs.

-Selous is perfect for a safari if you are on a limited budget and only have a few days it is only 45 minutes from Dar or Zanzibar.
+Selous is perfect for a safari if you are on a limited budget and only have a few days – 45 minutes flying time from Dar or Zanzibar.

 Katavi is unspoiled and untamed.
-It is not unusual to see herds of buffalo in excess of 2,000.
 It is remote and ideal for those who prefer game viewing in peace and solitude.
 This undiscovered wilderness is awash with plains game and predators.
-A plethora of bird life can be found in Katavi and it is we believe one of the best parks you can now visit in Tanzania.

 Mahale has a striking lakeside setting with the best possible chance of wild chimpanzee viewing.